-When selecting cider apple cultivars growers should focus on proven cold hardiness and be aware of the tendency for these trees to be susceptible to fire blight and protect them early on with a preventative spray program and aggressive pruning if infection does occur.
-Additionally attention should be paid to bloom and ripening times.
-A good rule of thumb for selecting trees with reliable yields is to choose cultivars with bloom and ripening times similar to cultivars proven to succeed in Montana like MacInstosh, Wealthy and Honey Crisp.
+When selecting cider apple cultivars, growers should focus on proven cold hardiness and be aware of the tendency for these trees to be susceptible to fire blight.
+Growers must protect them from fireblight early on with a preventative spray program and aggressive pruning if infection does occur.
+Attention should also be paid to bloom and ripening times.
+A good rule of thumb for selecting trees with reliable yields is to choose cultivars with bloom and ripening times similar to cultivars proven to succeed in Montana like McIntosh, Wealthy, and Honey Crisp.

 Sourcing Plant Material